Trailing Stop Orders: Mastering Order Types

-Once the market order is submitted, it generally will result in an execution, but there’s no guarantee that you’ll get any specific execution price or price range.
+After the market order is submitted, it generally will result in an execution, but there’s no guarantee that you’ll get any specific execution price or price range.
 The resulting execution price may be above, at, or below the trailing stop’s trigger price itself.

 Using a percentage as a trailing amount

-When you’re using a percentage for the trailing amount, remember that the actual point spread between the current price and trigger price will vary as the trigger price is recalculated.
+When using a percentage for the trailing amount, remember that the actual point spread between the current price and trigger price will vary as the trigger price is recalculated.